Darxo/Hardened/README.md

 - You can no longer do two Arenas during the same day
 - Other Actors moving in or out of the range of someone with **Lone Wolf** now cause that effect to update instantly
 - Allow cut, copy and mark operations in input fields that are full.
 Limit Ctrl-Combinations, Delete and Arrow Key presses in input fields to one per press
+- Items that you drop during battle are now correctly re-equipped afterwards
 - Improve knock back logic for Spiked Impaler to behave like the Knock Back skill from shields
 - Newly spawned faction parties no longer teleport a few tiles towards their destination during the first tick
 - Hitpoint and Armor damage base damage rolls for attacks are no longer separate.
 The same base damage roll is now used for both damage types